Skordio/beat_saber_bookmark_favorite/readme.md

 ## Secrets

-- Put just your beastsaber username into a file at ./secret/beast_saber_username
+- Put just your beastsaber username into the file ./secret/beast_saber_username
-- Put just your beastsaber password into a file at ./secret/beast_saber_password
+- Put just your beastsaber password into the file ./secret/beast_saber_password
-- Put just the beat saber directory where the custom songs are installed into a file at ./secret/beat_saber_dir
+- Put just the beat saber directory where the custom songs are installed into the file ./secret/beat_saber_dir

 ## To use